Celebrate New Year’s Eve this year by creating custom etched champagne flutes to ring in the new year in style!

 DIY Etched New Year's Eve Champagne Flutes

-The great news is you can get some super cheap champagne flutes all over the place.
-These came from Target’s dollar bin and I’ve also seen them at dollar stores for a buck.
+The great news is that you can find some extremely affordable champagne flutes all over the place.
+These came from Target’s dollar bin, and I’ve also seen them at dollar stores for a buck.

 DIY Etched New Year's Eve Champagne Flutes